etwk/blog/content/lists/books.md

 - [ ] Our House Is on Fire: Scenes of a Family and a Planet in Crisis #must
 - [ ] Seed Money: Monsanto's Past and Our Food Future #must
 - [ ] Headscarves and Hymens: Why the Middle East Needs a Sexual Revolution
+- [ ] Everyday Utopia: What 2,000 Years of Wild Experiments Can Teach Us About the Good Life
+- [ ] Me and White Supremacy: Combat Racism, Change the World, and Become a Good Ancestor
+- [ ] Biased: Uncovering the Hidden Prejudice That Shapes What We See, Think, and Do #must
 ## Politics
 - [ ] Twilight of Democracy: The Seductive Lure of Authoritarianism #must
 - [ ] The Power of the Powerless